bedoctor-about-icon1

 We might initially add fiber, stool softeners, increase water intake, eliminate foods that make symptoms worse, add exercise, stress relief, treat associated hemorrhoids or anal fissures and add topical ointments to relax the sphincter muscles.
 Biofeedback training can help improve symptoms by relaxing the pelvic muscles.
 Botox injection may help severe spasm and pain.

 Pelvic Floor Dysfunction are ONLY treated by Dr. Carmen Fong, MD, a double board certified Colon and Rectal Surgeon and General Surgeon.
-She has many years of experience caring for patients with Pelvic Floor Dysfuntion.
+She has many years of experience caring for patients with Pelvic Floor Dysfunction.

 Dr. Fong sees patients in: